BramRausch/chartjs-line.py/README.md

 chart.response
 ```

-Open index.html to see the data rendered
+Open index.html to see the chart rendered